TheManyula/progress3D/README.md

 SetProgressBar3DLayout(Bar3D:barid, layout)
 ```

 Updates the layout of the specified 3D progress bar.
+Returns 0 for an invalid layout.

 ```pawn
 IsValidProgressBar3D(Bar3D:barid)
 ```

-Returns true, if the specified 3D progress bar ID is valid and exists.
+Returns 1, if the specified 3D progress bar ID is valid and exists.

 ### Internal